sa8ab/xmrchat/README.md

 cp .env.example .env
 ```

-Open the .env file and change the values file with yours. the variables have descriptions on how to set them.
+Open the .env file and change the values with yours. the variables have descriptions on how to set them.

 Then run the containers: